andreasthoelke/dotvim/help.md

 You can nicely diff two files like this: git diff --no-index filepath1 filepath2

+This may be useful as a diff? ~/.vim/plugin/git-integration.vim#/let%20g.gitgutter_diff_base%20=

 ## Branches and merge
 leader2 gb    - FzfPreviewGitBranches